Children's cardiomyopathy: What you need to know

 SPORTINGKID LIVE: What are you most proud of that your organization has accomplished?

-YUE: Sixteen years ago, there was hardly any research on pediatric cardiomyopathy.
-Since CCF’s establishment in 2002, more than 60 research studies have been funded, resulting in more than 260 medical publications and presentations on the disease.
+YUE: Nineteen years ago, there was hardly any research on pediatric cardiomyopathy.
+Since CCF’s establishment in 2002, more than 60 research studies have been funded, resulting in more than 388 medical publications and presentations on the disease.
 These articles guide thousands of physicians caring for children with cardiomyopathy and have positively affected their health outcomes.

-CCF was the first to establish a blood and tissue repository on pediatric cardiomyopathy, host the first international scientific conference on the disease and offer a research grant program on pediatric cardiomyopathy.
+There have been many “firsts” for CCF - the first foundation to establish a blood and tissue repository on pediatric cardiomyopathy, host an international scientific conference on the disease, and offer a research grant program on pediatric cardiomyopathy.
 We were also able to get the first cardiomyopathy bill introduced in the U.S. House of Representatives and Senate.